Background checks: What every family needs to know before hiring a caregiver

 Why you should run a background check

-Although background checks are not 100 percent reliable or accurate, they can help ensure your caregiver is who they say they are.
+Although background checks are not 100% reliable or accurate, they can help ensure your caregiver is who they say they are.
+Proper background checks can tell you a lot about a person, Tucker notes, including their criminal history and an idea of the person’s character.

 Most background investigations raise no red flags, says Mike Coffey, president of background screening company Imperative in Fort Worth, Texas.
 Imperative owns PFC Information Services, which specializes in screening caregivers.
 However, at least a fourth of PFC’s reports identify some sort of criminal record, he says.
 Some are minor items in the distant past, but “some are more significant and are things you would want to know before you invited someone into your home,” Coffey says.